NHOrus/srwq-compilation/episode-02.md

 "An army, ten armies, it doesn't matter how many you conjure up Axel, I'll take them all on!
 I'm the Monster Killer, I took down Zoldark and the Inspectors!!
 Nothing you can throw at me would ever be enough!!"

-Axel gets to his feet, but he knows its too late, as the Nachts heat horn turns red and the Shoulder Claymores open up for the final blow...
+Axel gets to his feet, but he knows its too late, as the Nacht's heat horn turns red and the Shoulder Claymores open up for the final blow...

 "Ooh, this guy doesn't even sound like you, Kyosuke."